NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/intro-NEON-HDF5-reflectance/Intro_NEON_AOP_HDF5_Reflectance.md

 Before we start coding, make sure you are using the correct version of Python.
-The `gdal` package is compatible with Python versions 3.4 and earlier.
-For these lessons we will use Python version 3.4.
+The `gdal` package is currently compatible with Python versions 3.4 and earlier (May 2017).
+For this tutorial, we will use Python version 3.4.

 ```python